FECells/hello-world/README.md

 # hello-world
 I'm learning to 'code' and this is my first attempt.

 Hey, it's me.
-I can't focus when there's people talkig close.
+I can't focus when there's people talking close.